CLina10/CLina10.github.io/README.md

 I hope that people enjoy my work and that I can work with a great team to entertain more hardcore gamer and occasion gamer with my projects.

 Currently I'm studying 3D-Game Design at the GPB College in Berlin, Germany.
-My specialization lies in gamedesign and programming, where I enjoy really to create new stories and technics.
+My specialization lies in gamedesign and programming, where I enjoy really to create new stories and games.

 ## Projects
 This is a list of my projects.